kingzamzon/docs/docs/concepts/pkps-as-wallet.md

 :::info
 **STATE OF THE NETWORK**

-Storing and transacting live assets with Programmable Key Pairs (PKPs) IS now supported on the [Datil-prod Mainnet](../network/networks/mainnet) and [Datil-test Testnet](../network/networks/testnet).
+Storing and transacting live assets with Programmable Key Pairs (PKPs) IS now supported on the [Datil Mainnet](../network/networks/mainnet) and [Datil Testnets](../network/networks/testnet).
 Take a look at the docs on [migration](../network/migration-guide) to start building today!
 :::

 ## Overview